 EPR permit conditions describe the objectives (or outcomes) that we want you to achieve.
 They do not normally tell you how to achieve them.
 These conditions give you a degree of flexibility.
 However, we recognise that it can be unclear what is required.
 We will expect you to use at the very least those measures you described as appropriate’ in your application or in a relevant management systems.
 This guidance indicates what we believe are appropriate measures.
 You may need to use further measures if the objectives of the permit condition are not being met.

 You should use the techniques described in this note either individually or in combination to meet the objectives in your permit.
 The measures set out in this note may not all be appropriate for a particular circumstance and you may implement equivalent measures that achieve the same objective.
 This note states any cases where the measures are mandatory.

-This guide
+This guide:

 Part 1: This provides and introduction to the role of permitting anaerobic digestion, the various rules that apply and the high level principles and standards expected.
 It also sets out the timeframes for new and existing plant and identifies the main issues associated with anaerobic digestion.